 Tax season is upon us and this can be a bittersweet time for many small businesses like your own.
 Before we get to reap the benefits of our tax returns, there is a lot of paperwork to be done which can sometimes be a little confusing.
 Below are some questions and simple, quick tips to help you along the way.

-1) Salary or Dividends?
+1. Salary or Dividends?

-One of the most common tax questions we get asked is: “how do I pay myself”?
+One of the most common tax questions we get asked is: “how do I pay myself?”
 This topic could be an article on its own.
-For simplicity, the key factor is ensuring you take money out of your corporation as tax efficiently as possible.
+For simplicity, the key factor is ensuring you take money out of your corporation as tax-efficiently as possible.
 There are only two ways to receive income from your company: salary or dividends.
 Deciding between these depends on a multitude of factors.
 When you pay yourself a salary, it is deductible in your corporation.
 You also increase your RRSP room, pay into CPP, and can deduct childcare expenses against it on your personal tax return.
 It is also typically easier to secure personal loans when your personal tax return includes T4 income.
 Within the lower tax brackets, however, paying yourself a dividend is more tax efficient than taking a salary.

 Having a corporation gives you advantages typical employees don’t have.
-You have the opportunity to income split with family members depending on how you set up the corporation.
+You may have the opportunity to income split with family members depending on how you set up the corporation.
 This can lead to significant tax savings during tax season.

-5) File on time!
+5. File on Time!